IDMNYU/DM-GY-9103-L-Sensory-Ecology/Solar/solarpower.md

 <div align="center"><sub>DF Robot </sub></div>
 <br>

 [DF Robot](https://www.dfrobot.com/search-solar.html) offers a [Solar Power Manager](https://www.dfrobot.com/product-1712.html) that can power 5V/1A devices through, yet again, a 3.7V Lithium battery charged via a 4.5-6V solar panel.
+The module also has various protections for the battery, solar panel and the output, which helps stability and safety.

-There are other similar charging circuits around, but overall when it comes to recharging circuits make sure it is from a reputable source and that it is well documented so you know exactly what kinds of applications, voltage and amperages it is rated to handle!
+There are other similar charging circuits around, but overall when it comes to recharging circuits make sure it is from a reputable source and that it is well documented **so you know exactly what kinds of applications, voltage and amperages it is rated to handle!**

 ### Plug-n-play kits